-Furthermore, DSS induced ulcerative colitis caused perturbation in the activities of mitochondrial metabolizing enzymes in all the organs relative to control.
-Activities of SDH (figure 5) was significantly reduced (p<0.05) in the liver, spleen, colon, kidney and lymphocytes (60, 27, 23, 55 and 9% respectively).
-Likewise, MDH activity (Fig. 6) was down-regulated (p<0.05) in the liver (47%), spleen (65%), colon (45%), Kidney (72%) and lymphocytes (64%) when compared with control.
+Furthermore, DSS-induced ulcerative colitis caused perturbation in the activities of mitochondrial metabolizing enzymes in all the organs relative to control.
+Activities of SDH (Fig. 5a-e) were significantly reduced (p<0.05) in the liver, spleen, colon, kidney, and lymphocytes (60, 27, 23, 55, and 9% respectively).